-2.3.9.6 Adaptive Feedback Suppression (Inputs)
+2.3.9.6 AFS (Adaptive Feedback Suppression) (Inputs)

 The Feedback Suppression is a module on each input channel.
 The module detects fundamentals in the audio signal that causes feedback and adds notch filters to respected parts of the signal that causes feedback.
+A selection of 8-, 12- and 16-band AFS is available.